 Here is everything prospective optometry students need to know about this competitive grad school test.
 We will go over questions including how long does the OAT take, how the OAT score is calculated, and what is considered a good OAT score.

-If your appointment for the OAT exam is affected, Prometric will notify you and guide you through the next steps: you can choose to cancel or reschedule.
+If your appointment for the OAT exam is affected due to continued site closures or regional restrictions, Prometric will notify you and guide you through the next steps: you can choose to cancel or reschedule.
 You will receive a full refund if your exam payment was processed through Prometric.
 Your appointment will be rescheduled to a new date depending on when testing will resume.
-You are entitled to one free reschedule for your exam.

 If you are unable to travel to an official testing center because of illness or travel restrictions, do not worry: you can email your concerns to firstname.lastname@example.org and request to reschedule or cancel your appointment.